-Q: What do you do with second graders who still use pictures when they begin writing?
+What do you do with second graders who still use pictures when they begin writing?
 Some of them take so long on the picture that they don’t get to the writing itself.
-Should I ban pictures all together (except for the illustration as part of publishing)?
+Some teachers wonder if they should ban pictures all together (except for the illustration as part of publishing).

 - Are they using the picture time as a stall tactic to avoid writing?